Baldie-dev/JanusLM/README.md

 *Note: This section is still in design phase...*

-Templates of realistic HTTP request/response pairs were combined with agents using larger models to generate synthetic training data:
+High-quality of manually crafted templates of realistic HTTP request/response pairs were passed through multiple agents that used larger models to generate synthetic training data.
+Each agent performed small mutations to the templates to expand

 ![synthentic-data-generation](imgs/synthetic-data-generation.png)